-The Company has filed its Zakat and tax return for the first twelve month period ended 30 June 2012 with the Department of Zakat and Income Tax ("DZIT").
-Assessment for the twelve month period has not yet been raised by the DZIT.
-The Company has also filed its Zakat and tax return for the long period from 8 February 2012 to 31 December 2013 and year ended 31 December 2014.
-The DZIT review is awaited.
+The Company has filed its Zakat and tax return for the first twelve-month period ended 30 June 2012 with the General Authority of Zakat and Tax ("GAZT").
+The Company has also filed its Zakat and tax return for the long period from 8 February 2012 to 31 December 2014 and year ended 31 December 2015.

-During 2012, the Company received a letter from the DZIT, claiming additional Zakat amount of SR 9,720 thousand for the period from 6 September 2010 to 5 September 2012.
-Furthermore the DZIT issued another letter dated 23 July 2013 indicating additional Zakat liability of SR 500 thousand.
-The Company submitted an appeal against the DZIT treatment and is confident of a favourable outcome.
-Accordingly, no provision has been established in this regard in these interim condensed financial statements.
+The GAZT issued final assessment for the years 2011, 2012, 2013 and 2014 with an additional Zakat liability of SR 12.545 million.
+The Company has filed an appeal against such assessment.
+The Company submitted an appeal against the GAZT treatment and is confident of a favourable outcome.
+Accordingly, no provision has been established in this regard in these financial statements.